skonfig/extra/type/__nextcloud/man.rst

 php dependencies, but there are not recognised by the server-internal php environment.
 This can happen after a database migration between different database types, as it installs the database module only when it is required.

+If the tarball needs to be downloaded, it will be directly downloaded into the directory ``/tmp`` and will be unpacked to the destination for an installation or to the same directory but prefixed with a dot for an update.
+It will download it into the temp directory because it does not find a better location.
+In legacy, it was downloaded to the parent directory, but this may not the best location as the installation dir can be everywhere.

 SEE ALSO